zkat/cacache-rs/README.md

 All participants and maintainers in this project are expected to follow [Code of Conduct](CODE_OF_CONDUCT.md), and just generally be excellent to each other.

 Happy hacking!

+## MSRV

+The Minimum Supported Rust Version for cacache is `1.67.0`.
+Any changes to the MSRV will be considered breaking changes.

 ## License